 Remember, you can recover the eligible VAT on invoices that include both eligible and non-eligible items.

-The type of projects you can claim VAT back under the DIY Housebuilders’ scheme include:
+The type of projects you can reclaim VAT on under the DIY Housebuilders’ scheme include:

 - New builds.
 Creating a new dwelling built from scratch, providing it is to be used by you or your relatives as a family home for residential or holiday purposes.
 Any existing building must be demolished to ground level.
 Where required by planning consent, an existing façade can be retained